olidennis/round-eliminator/README.md

 # Round Eliminator: a tool for automatic speedup simulation

 Round elimination is a technique for proving lower bounds on the distributed round complexity of locally checkable problems.
 For more info, see [this paper](https://arxiv.org/abs/1902.09958).
-Round eliminator is a tool that allows to apply the round elimination technique automatically.
+Round Eliminator is a tool that allows to apply the round elimination technique automatically.

 You can try it [here](https://roundeliminator.github.io/re-experimental/).